-REVIEW OF INTERVIEW STANDARDS: CONFIDENTIALITY AND ETHICS, HEALTH AND SAFETY, BOUNDARIES Learning Activity: Lecture Learning Objective: Trainees will be able to identify situations that pose risk of confidentiality and/or ethics violation, identify health and safety concerns; possible boundary violations, and be able to respond to those situations appropriately.
+Learning Activity: Lecture Learning Objective: Trainees will be able to identify situations that pose risk of confidentiality and/or ethics violation, identify health and safety concerns; possible boundary violations and be able to respond to those situations appropriately.
 Outcome Measure: A signed attestation that the trainee agrees to comply with HIPAA and Code of Ethics throughout the project, and includes the process on addressing questions if an issue arises.

-STANDARDIZED WORKFLOW FOR COMPLETING PROJECT TASKS Learning Activities: Lecture and small group task.
-Learning Objectives: Trainees will learn: The steps needed to successfully complete each of their assigned tasks, The importance of complying with the standardized procedures, and How to respond to challenges to successfully completing the tasks in the workflow.
+Standardized Workflow for Completing Project Tasks Learning Activities: Lecture and small group task Learning Objectives: Trainees will learn: The steps needed to successfully complete each of their assigned tasks; The importance of complying with the standardized procedures; and How to respond to challenges to successfully completing the tasks in the workflow.
 Outcome Measure: In a small group, trainees will develop a list of possible barriers to completing the workflow and propose solutions.
 Trainees will then present findings to the larger group.

-TARGET SERVICES Learning Activity: Lecture and small group task.
-Learning Objective: Trainees will learn the service description, typical tasks of the service, needs and objectives associated with each target service.
+Target Services Learning Activity: Lecture and small group task Learning Objective: Trainees will learn the service description, typical tasks of the service, needs and objectives associated with each target service.
+Outcome Measures: In a small group, the trainee will successfully match each target service with its description, purpose, provider type and location.
+Trainees will correctly answer a majority of the items on an eight question item quiz over the structure and functions of the RBHAs.

-TARGET SERVICES Outcome Measures: In a small location. group, the trainee will successfully match each target service with its description, purpose, provider type and Trainees the RBHA will correctly answer a majority of the items on an eight question item quiz over the structure and functions of s.
+Engaging Members Learning Activities: Overview of issues, lessons learned from prior year, role play and small group practice.

-ENGAGING MEMBERS Learning Activities: Overview of issues, lessons learned from prior year, role play and small group practice.
-Learning Objectives: Trainees will share best practices, role play engagement techniques and motivational interviewing strategies.
+Engaging Members Learning Objectives: Trainees will share best practices, role play engagement techniques and motivational interviewing strategies.
 Outcome Measures: In small groups, using caller's protocol and incorporating feedback, trainees will be able to role play a phone call to successfully invite a member to participate in an interview.
 Group will generate a list of best practices.

-SUCCESSFUL USE OF THE INTERVIEW TOOL Learning Activities: Lectures, small group tasks and interview practice sessions.
+Successful Use of the Interview Tool Learning Activities: Lectures, small group tasks and interview practice sessions.
 Learning Objectives: Trainees will become familiar with the interview tool and learn to conduct a standardized interview.
 Outcome Measures: Trainees will demonstrate proficiency in using the interview tool by participating in each of the three roles (interviewer, interviewee, observer) using the interview tool and providing feedback to other participants from each of those roles.